hunterbridges/hunterbridges.github.com/_posts/2013-01-06-on-our-unfortunate-age-of-irony.md

 Despite all of this, there is hope.
 I see potential.
 I see opportunity.
 I see intimidation in the eyes of those who look at the tools the next culturally significant generation will wield.
+We could very well be that generation, if we’re up to it.

 I agree with Wampole in that I believe the hipster phenomenon to be unsustainable, but I disagree with Andersen and don’t think our culture is in decline.
 The rapid development of technology represents undiscovered territory, and corporations won’t move fast enough to keep up.
-It is possible for us to develop keener eyes and more sensitive ears, and for us to use these new tools to filter and dissemminate.
+It is possible for us to develop keener eyes and more sensitive ears, and for us to use our new technologies to filter and dissemminate.
 Good stuff is out there, the challenge is that it is too difficult for many people to tell which is which.

 Individually, we can’t be too proud.
 That is a large problem we’re fighting against.
 For one person self-expression is justified, but building